-Your Name and Department:

-Course Number and Title:

-Course Description:

-Semester/Year When the Course Will Be Taught:

-Requirement Checklist

-This course is eligible for the WE designation.
+Your Name and Department: Course Number and Title: Course Description: Semester/Year When the Course Will Be Taught: Re quirement Checklist This course is eligible for the WE designation.
 I have been approved by the WEC Director(s) as a WEC instructor.
 I have attached a separate application sheet for each WE course, my syllabus, assignment sheets, and assessment criteria/rubrics.
 My syllabus includes the WEC statement.
 My syllabus includes the Writing Support Services statement.
 Course enrollment is limited to the recommended cap of 20 (maximum 25) students.
 Small classes capped at 6-8 students will be considered on a case-by-case basis and are subject to approval by the dean's office.
 Independent studies and one-on-one tutorials are not eligible for the WE designation.
 A considerable portion (at least 50%) of the course grade extends from a combination of high- and low-stakes writing assignments.
 The majority of the assignments should be analytical and reflective (as opposed to "purely" creative), with the majority of revision tasks attached to high-stakes analytical and/or reflective writing.
 Course materials include detailed assignment sheets, complete with expectations, goals, and requirements.

-Instructor will provide feedback on writing assignments.
+Instructors must give feedback on at least one high-stakes writing assignment for the purpose of revision.